 But even with all the positives that emerge, there are several problems with RGGI that may result in its downfall.
 Because of excess carbon allowances this quarter, the selling price per short ton of CO2 actually fell 14 cents from the previous auction’s selling price, the antithesis of what was expected to happen.
 This and the price triggers used to protect customers hinder the RGGI’s goal of using economic constraints to control greenhouse gas emissions.

 The RGGI has the foundation of a successful cap and trade program, but in order for it to accomplish its objective it cannot fold in the face of economic pressures and must continue its phased approach in CO2 reduction.

+This is a really great, well-organized and well-written brief, except for a couple of flaws.
+It also seems to be avoiding one of the major issues we discussed concerning RGGI—why is this a state rather than federal initiative?

+36/40